#elliptic-curve #pending #threshold-cryptography #sole-control

 This prototype uses the P-256 elliptic curve with order p and common base point G for all keys.

 To the provider and subscriber, signing shares are assigned of the form si = a10 + a11i + a20 + a21i (mod p) where the provider has participant identifier i = 1 and the subscriber has i = 2.
-During enrollment, the provider has randomly generated a10 and a11 and the subscriber has randomly generated a20 and a21.
-The other information is shared using the FROST distributed key generation protocol.
+During enrollment, the subscriber has randomly generated joint secret key s = s1s2 and computed aij as a trusted dealer.
 The resulting joint verifying key equals Vk = [a10 + a20]G.

 The SCAL3 user identifier consists of Vk and:

-• s2 + m2 (mod p) where m2 is a key securely derived by the subscriber from the PIN, for example using HKDF-Expand(PIN) followed by hash_to_field.
+• s2 + m2 (mod p) where m2 is a key securely derived by the subscriber from the PIN, for example using PRF(k, PIN) with a local hardware-backed key k, followed by hash_to_field from RFC 9380.

 During authentication, the subscriber generates an ephemeral ECDSA binding key pair (sb, Vb) and forms a message M that includes Vb, the instruction to authorize, and log metadata.
 Applying FROST threshold signing, both parties generate secret nonces (di, ei) and together they form a joint signature (c, z) over M. To do so, they compute with domain-separated hash functions #1 and #2: